1tzme/py/README.md

 # Chat with LLMs Models

 This repository contains a simple Streamlit application for interacting with LLMs (Large Language Models) using the `Ollama` library.
-The app enables users to input queries and receive responses from a selected language model in real-time.
+The app enables users to input queries and receive responses from a language model in real-time.

 ## Features
 - Stream chat interface with real-time responses.
-- Select from multiple LLM models.
 - User-friendly interface powered by Streamlit.

 ## Installation